OpenGene/fastp/README.md

 * For read2 of PE data, the front/tail trimming settings are given with `-F, --trim_front2` and `-T, --trim_tail2`.
 But if these options are not specified, they will be as same as read1 options, which means `trim_front2 = trim_front1` and `trim_tail2 = trim_tail1`.

 # polyG tail trimming
 For Illumina NextSeq/NovaSeq data, `polyG` can happen in read tails since `G` means no signal in the Illumina two-color systems. `fastp` can detect the polyG in read tails and trim them.
 This feature is enabled for NextSeq/NovaSeq data by default, and you can specify `-g` or `--trim_poly_g` to enable it for any data, or specify `-G` or `--disable_trim_poly_g` to disable it.
 NextSeq/NovaSeq data is detected by the machine ID in the FASTQ records.

+A minimum length can be set with `<poly_g_min_len>` for `fastp` to detect polyG.
+This value is 10 by default.

 # unique molecular identifer (UMI) processing
 UMI is useful for duplication elimination and error correction based on generating consensus of reads originated from a same DNA fragment.
 It's usually used in deep sequencing applications like ctDNA sequencing.
 Commonly for Illumina platforms, UMIs can be integrated in two different places: `index` or head of `read`.